Physics

 (QUANTITATIVE REASONING)

-PHYS 325 COMPUTATIONAL PHYSICS (4 credits)
+PHYS 325 COMPUTATIONAL MODELING AND SIMULATION (4 credits)

 Prerequisites: MATH 170 and PHYS 211 or consent of instructor.